Learning a new language is hard – in fact, it’s often VERY hard.

 In other words, you will be setting 3-monthly goals and working towards them.
 The most important thing here, however, is the 3 minute conversation within 90 days.

-Where many services try to make you memorise grammer, or to teach you largely irrelevant content, 90 Day Korean sticks to the basics.
+Where many services try to make you memorise grammar, or to teach you largely irrelevant content, 90 Day Korean sticks to the basics.
 The language parts that you need to know to have a 3 minute conversation within 90 days.

 After living in Korea and taking many language classes (including, but not limited to those offered by Ewha University and Korea University) I appreciate the simple goal of this website.